Asadullah0575/Mesh/mesh/mesh/README.md

 > **Find your founding team.
 Build something real.**

-Rialo is an open-source team-matching platform for builders, designers, and operators.
+Mesh is an open-source team-matching platform for builders, designers, and operators.
 Post your profile, filter by track, timezone, and role, and connect with the right people — for hackathons, startups, or any project.

 ![Status](https://img.shields.io/badge/status-live-brightgreen?style=flat-square) ![License](https://img.shields.io/badge/license-MIT-blue?style=flat-square) ![Stack](https://img.shields.io/badge/stack-Turso%20%2B%20Vercel-4f46e5?style=flat-square)